ipk2015/MyPrivacyPolice/privacy-policy-for-good-weather-en.md

 Note: You may disable this permission in your device settings at any time.
 Disabling it will prevent automatic local weather updates.

 * Network Access Permission:
-Required to connect to Huawei Weather API and Amap (Gaode) API for weather data retrieval.
+Required to connect to Huawei Weather API and Amap API for weather data retrieval.

 * Our Commitments:
 We do not collect permissions or personal information unrelated to weather services (e.g., contacts, photos, SMS).